 How Long Does Ceviche Last?

 After you stir everything together, let Mexican shrimp ceviche marinate for 15 minutes.
 There are several salads that taste so much better with a bit of marinating time like this creamy cucumber salad, Kani salad, Thai chicken salad, and more!

 I adjust salt and pepper to taste after taste testing shrimp ceviche with a chip.
 You have to take into consideration that all tortilla chips have different levels of sodium.

 Homemade shrimp ceviche will keep fresh in the fridge for up to 2 days.

 With tortilla chips.
 Our favorite are organic Kirkland tortilla chips.
 They are lower in sodium and seem to be not as oily.
 Set out for your guests or family as a dip.

 Spread on a tostada.
-You can even make your own healthy tostada shells at home.
+You can even make your own healthy tostada shells at home that can be used with any Mexican dish.
 So much better than store bought.
 Essentially tostada is a giant tortilla chip.

 Love Shrimp?
 Try One of These Recipes